 Anyone who is even remotely associated with India knows that being a male in this part of the world is a privilege.
 Despite all the changing times a sense of superiority still comes with the territory.
+Gender equality is an ongoing battle.
 They are waited on, given preference, more than often pampered just a little bit extra.
 Older women in our society consider themselves blessed to be mothers of sons and female members of some families still believe in this male dominance.

 Yet, every day on social media pages I find some beautiful message celebrating daughters, about how lucky all these people are to be parents of amazing daughters.
 It is all so heartwarming!
 On the other hand there is news daily about the struggle that women face everyday.